snarkhunter/oofcanvas/manual.md

     ```
     sudo port install oofcanvas
     ```
+    If it asks if you want to install additional packages, say "yes".

     If you want to use Quartz graphics instead of X11, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before installing
     OOFCanvas.
 That's it.

-1. On anything other than a Mac using MacPorts, first install the OOFCanvas prerequisites:
+1. On anything other than a Mac using MacPorts, or if you just want to do it the hard way, first install the
+   OOFCanvas prerequisites:
    * Python, version 2.7.
 (Not 3.x, yet.)
    * Gtk3, version 3.22.0 or later.